ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

 ## Explore the application using ADDI and IBM Developer for z/OS

-6. Open [*IBM Developer for z/OS (IDz)*](https://www.ibm.com/products/developer-for-zos){target="_blank" rel="noopener"} from the taskbar.
+6. Open [*IBM Developer for z/OS (IDz)*](https://www.ibm.com/products/developer-for-zos){target="_blank" rel="noopener"} from the taskbar by single-clicking on the icon highlighted below.
 IDz is built on the open source Eclipse project.
 The *ADDI Analyze Client* functionality is delivered via Eclipse-based plugins, so the application architect performs analysis within IDz using functionality provided by these plugins.

     ![zva-desktop-idz](../images/zva-desktop-idz.png)